blaiseAI/DateParser/README.md

 # DateParser
-This is a simple method that is parsing a string input from the user and parses it into an actual Date.
+Parsing a string from the user into a date.

 **Input**
 ```